 What is the role of a Project Manager in Scrum Team?

-In answer to your question about project managers, there is no project manager role in scrum.
-The duties of a project manager get split between the product owner, scrum master and the development team.
+In answer to your question about project managers, there is no project manager role in the scrum.
+The duties of a project manager get split between the product owner, scrum master, and the development team.

 Scrum Master vs. Project Manager: How are they different?

 Often, we come across these two words in industries – Scrum Master and Project Manager.
 Though, both of these roles contribute to the projects.
 But, they add some confusion to the young professionals who have stepped into the project management world recently.
 It applies to freshers too, who are planning to build their career in project management.
 They remain concerned about, which role should they choose to make the career?
 In fact, they struggle to understand, whether there is any difference in these roles or are the same?
 And if they are the same, why are they named different?

 Some people consider Scrum Master as the Project Manager in an agile environment.
 To some extent, they are true, but not completely.
 Though, these two roles somewhere overlap to a certain extent.
 They are far different from each other.
 Scrum Master contributes to agile projects supported by Scrum project management principles.
 While a Project Manager often focuses on traditional disciplined project management principles.
 This article uncovers the differences between these two roles.
 If you are a Project Manager currently, or you are willing to become a scrum master or vice versa.
 This is definitely a good article to read and understand the nuances of these roles.
 Who is a Scrum Master?
 What does a Project Manager do?

 - Reports to business leadership on project progress

 - Serves the team where needed

 - Removes blockers or impediments that hinder project progress

 - Helps team estimate and increase velocity